artefactual/atom-docs/user-manual/access-content/navigate.rst

   All additions and changes made by the user to the current record are saved;
   the page will reload in :term:`view mode`.
 * |more-button| **More**: Only available on :term:`archival descriptions
   <archival description>`.
-Reveals three further options: Link physical
+Reveals several further options: Rename, Link
-  storage, link digital object, and Import digital objects.
-See:
-  :ref:`physical-storage` and :ref:`upload-digital-object`.
+  physical storage, Link digital object, Import digital objects, and Create new rights.
+See: :ref:`rename-title-slug`, :ref:`physical-storage`, and :ref:`upload-digital-object`.
+If a digital object is already linked to the description, "Edit digital object"  will be available instead of the link option - see: :ref:`edit-digital-object`.
+If rights have already been added to the description, the option to "Manage rights inheritance" will be available instead of create new rights - see: :ref:`rights-inheritance`.
 * |edittheme-button| **Edit theme**: Only available on :term:`archival institutions <archival institution>`.
 Opens an edit page where an :term:`administrator` can customize the theme of a repository by changing